vijaynbec/VijayN_CloudPractical/06.AWS Networking Components/5.VPC Enpoint/Readme.md

-# ✅ VPC Endpoint–Restricted S3 Access (Terraform Validation)
+# ✅ VPC Endpoint–Restricted S3 Access

 This setup demonstrates how to enforce S3 access only via a VPC Gateway Endpoint, regardless of whether the EC2 instance is in a public subnet or has internet access.

 # 🔧 Architecture Summary
    - EC2 instance launched in a public subnet with Internet Gateway
    - IAM role attached with S3 access policy scoped to aws:SourceVpce